ssim7496/Food-Ordering-System/README.md

 # Food-Ordering-System
-React Bootstrap App with .NET Core 6 Minimal API and EF Core
+.NET Core 6 Minimal API and EF Core

 Please follow the steps in order to ensure that you can run the solution correctly :)